When I tried to bulk upload users, I received the following error message:

 - Add .csv at the end of the file name to change the file extension from ".txt" to ".csv".

-The file icon should be changed to MS Excel now.
+The file icon should be changed to Microsoft Excel now.

-- Now it's ready.
-You can use this CSV file for importing.
+You can now use this CSV file for importing.

 If you use another program, you might be able to manually change the encoding it uses when saving a file.
 You might need to check the company's documentation for steps to change the encoding or make an inquiry to their customer service team.